fullstack-development/redux-multi-connect/README.md

   )
 );
 ```
-5. Rewriting selectors with respect to state features, since `mapStateToProps` now accepts a feature instance instance.
+1. Rewriting selectors with respect to state features, since `mapStateToProps` now accepts a feature instance.
-6. If there are sagas in the feature and action games are displayed in them, then these actions must be supplemented with the `_instanceKey` field, the value of which can be obtained from the action intercepted by the saga.
+2. If there are sagas in the feature and action games are displayed in them, then these actions must be supplemented with the `_instanceKey` field, the value of which can be obtained from the action intercepted by the saga.
 ```typescript
 // the action interface is inherited from IMultiAction in one of the ways interface ILoadCities extends IMultiAction {